danpe1327/MXNet2Caffe/README.md

 ## Update
 Now, it support to skip the `Flatten` layer automatically, and fix the bug of converting `BatchNorm` layer by judging `fix_gamma`.
+Have tested on the face recognition model and gender-age model from insightface: https://github.com/deepinsight/insightface/wiki/Model-Zoo.

 ## TODO